myparcelnl/sdk/README.md

 - only_recipient: Deliver the package only at address of the intended recipient.
 This option is required for Morning and Evening delivery types.
   - Set: `setOnlyRecipient(true)`
   - Get: `isOnlyRecipient()`
 - signature: Recipient must sign for the package.
-This option is required for Pickup and Pickup express delivery types.
+This option is required for Pickup delivery type.
   - Set: `setSignature(true)`
   - Get: `isSignature()`
 - return: Return the package to the sender when the recipient is not home.